JunolinTR/book_review_website/README.md

-Got it, bro!
-Here’s a **more humanized and friendly README** (still professional but with a casual tone that suits a personal project):

----

 # 📚 Book Review Website

-Welcome to the **Book Review Website** – a place where book lovers can share their thoughts, discover new reads, and feel like they’re part of a cozy online book club.
+Welcome to the **Read & Rant** – a place where book lovers can share their thoughts, discover new reads, and feel like they’re part of a cozy online book club.

 This project originally started as a **simple blog website**, but I turned it into a **dedicated space for book enthusiasts**.
 Now, you can log in, post reviews, and interact with other readers just like you would in a real book club!